FAQs on Telehealth, Telemedicine and HIPAA

 Yes and no. Telemedicine can take place on a video call, over the phone, or through text-based messaging.
 Telemedicine is defined as receiving healthcare from your provider from an alternate location through a digital channel. www.hipaavideo.net offers a full-service telehealth audio and video option for healthcare providers.

-In order to access a HIPAA compliant version of Zoom, you need to download EPIC, an integration system compatible for Zoom scheduling.
+In order to access a HIPAA compliant version of Zoom, you need to download EPIC, an integration system compatible for Zoom scheduling or you would need to upgrade to the very expensive Zoom for Healthcare plan.
 In contrast, HIPAA Video has all the capabilities built right into its platform within the platform and is more cost effective per provider per month.

-No. Skype video is not compliant with HIPAA standards for patient security.
+No, standard Skype video is not compliant with HIPAA standards for patient security.
 The company does not offer a Business Associate Agreement or notify clinicians when data breeches occur.
-HIPAA Video provides a Business Associate Agreement, HITECH compliant software to ensure patient information is safeguarded, and 2-factor authentication to ensure client identity.
+While Skype for Business can be made HIPAA compliant, it requires upgrading to the expensive Enterprise package.
+HIPAA Video provides a Business Associate Agreement, HITECH compliant software that ensures patient information is safeguarded, 256-bit encryption and 2-factor authentication to ensure client identity, at all levels of service.

-Google Hangouts is not fully HIPAA compliant if you want to use Google Workspace for your company.
-Google Hangouts’ BAA does not cover Google Groups, Google Contacts, and Google+.
+Google Hangouts by itself is not fully HIPAA compliant unless you want to use Google Workspace for your company.
+While Google Hangouts’ BAA covers services such as Google Drive and Google Calendar, it does not cover Google Groups, Google Contacts and Google+.
 Additional issues come into play when users are on their mobile device and added security settings are necessary to ensure patient healthcare information is secure.

-No. Apple is a cloud service provider, and to ensure HIPAA safety requirements it would need to sign a Business Associate Agreement.
+No. Apple is a cloud service provider, and to ensure meeting the requirements under HIPAA rules, it would need to sign a Business Associate Agreement.
 They have not, making Facetime not HIPAA compliant.
 While end-to-end encryption is available, Facetime does not allow for video recording or scheduling like HIPAAvideo.net does.

 For The Health Of Your Practice